-In view of the large number of dependent applications received by Veterans Affairs (VA) under the Chapter 33 Post 9/11 GI Bill benefits, and the potential for delays in the receipt of the Certificate of Eligibility (COE) forms, Radford University will defer payment and waive late fees for fall Semester or the spring semester upon the presentation of the following documents:
+In view of the large number of applications received by Veterans Affairs (VA) under the Chapter 33 Post 9/11 GI Bill and Chapter 31 Vocational Rehabilitation benefits, and the potential for delays in the receipt of the Certificate of Eligibility (COE) forms, Radford University will defer payment and waive late fees for fall or the spring semester upon the presentation of the following documents:

 - Screenshot of the DOD Transferability of Education Benefits (TEB) website showing a Request Approved status.

 - Copy of the dependent’s submitted VA Form 22-1990E, Application for Transfer of Entitlement (TOE).

 This documentation must be submitted to the Office of the Bursar, Box 6922, Radford, VA 24142.
 Documentation may also be submitted by fax to (540) 831-5501 or as an email attachment to firstname.lastname@example.org.
 The Office of the Bursar will then notify the Registrar's Office.

 Under S2248 PL 115-407 Section 103, Radford University will not impose a late fee, denial of access to facilities, or other penalty against a veteran or eligible dependent due to a late payment of tuition and/or fees from the VA up to the certified benefit amount within 90 days after the semester begins for which benefits are being utilized.
 Any portion of the student bill not covered by VA benefits (ie: out-of-state cost, room & board, etc.) is still expected to be settled by the due date.
 Radford University will also not require a Chapter 31 or Chapter 33 recipient to borrow additional funds to cover the individual’s inability to meet his or her financial obligations to the institution due to the delayed disbursement of a payment by the U. S. Department of Veterans Affairs.